-pxHigherPriorityTaskWoken xTimerStopFromISR() writes a command to the timer command queue.
-If writing to the timer command queue causes the timer service task to leave the Blocked state, and the timer service task has a priority equal to or greater than the currently executing task (the task that was interrupted), then pxHigherPriorityTaskWoken will be set to pdTRUE internally within the xTimerStopFromISR() function.
-If xTimerStopFromISR() sets this value to pdTRUE, then a context switch should be performed before the interrupt exits.
+pxHigherPriorityTaskWokenxTimerStopFromISR() writes a command to the timer command queue.
+If writing to the timer command queue causes the time service task to leave the Blocked state, and the timer service task has a priority equal to or greater than the currently executing task (the task that was interrupted), then pxHigherPriorityTaskWoken will be set to pdTRUE internally within the xTimerStopFromISR() function.
+If xTimerStopFromISR() sets this value to pdTRUE, then a cont switch should be performed before the interrupt exits. er

-pdPASS The stop command was successfully sent to the timer command queue.
+- pdPASS The stop command was successfully sent to the timer command queue.
 When the command is actually processed will depend on the priority of the timer service task relative to other tasks in the system.
-The priority of the timer service task is set by the configTIMER_TASK_PRIORITY configuration constant.

-pdFAIL The stop command was not sent to the timer command gueue because the gueue was already full.
+The priority of the timer service task is set by the configTIMER_TASK_PRIORITY configuration constant. - pdFAIL The stop command was not sent to the timer command queue because the queue was already full.